top of page

 Review & adjust regularly: life changes, market shifts, legislation

-What Does the Retirement Planning Process Look Like for San Diego Residents?
+What Does the Retirement Income Planning Process Look Like for San Diego Residents?

-Planning for retirement in San Diego involves personalized steps shaped by legal, financial, and lifestyle factors that influence long-term stability and income security.
-The retirement planning process typically includes the following four steps:
+Planning for retirement income in San Diego involves personalized steps shaped by legal, financial, and lifestyle factors that influence long-term stability and income steadiness.
+The retirement income planning process typically includes the following four steps:

 Step 1 – Vision & Goals Discovery:

-This first stage focuses on understanding what retirement means to each client.
+This first stage focuses on understanding what retirement income means to each client.
 San Diego retirees identify their lifestyle goals, income needs, desired retirement age, and family priorities.
-This foundation helps shape all future financial and investment decisions.
+This foundation shapes all future financial and investment decisions, allowing the retirement income plan to align with the client’s goals.

 Step 2 – Comprehensive Financial Analysis:

 A detailed financial review follows, evaluating assets, income sources, liabilities, and expected expenses.
-Advisors assess existing accounts, pensions, and Social Security benefits to identify strengths and potential gaps.
-This step provides a clear picture of current readiness and sets measurable targets.
+Advisors assess existing accounts, pensions, Social Security benefits, and other sources of retirement income to identify strengths and potential gaps.
+This step provides a clear picture of income readiness and establishes measurable targets for generating a reliable income throughout retirement.

 Step 3 – Personalized Strategy Design:

-Based on the analysis, a retirement plan that fits each person's requirement is developed.
+Based on the analysis, a retirement income plan is developed that fits each person's requirements.
 The strategy integrates income sequencing, tax optimization, healthcare planning, and estate considerations under California law, including Proposition 19 and IRMAA implications.
-Each element is tailored to align with the client’s goals and risk tolerance.
+Each element is tailored to align with the client’s goals and risk tolerance, creating a sustainable income stream in retirement.

 Step 4 – Implementation & Ongoing Review:

-Once the plan is finalized, advisors begin implementation across all accounts and financial strategies.
-Progress is reviewed regularly to adjust for market changes, new legislation, or life events.
-This ongoing process ensures each plan remains relevant, compliant, and optimized for long-term success.
+Once the plan is completed, advisors begin implementation across all accounts and financial strategies, making sure each strategy is optimized to increase retirement income.
+Progress is regularly reviewed to account for market changes, new legislation, or life events.
+This ongoing process helps each plan remain relevant, compliant, and optimized for long-term success.

 Disclosures: